Explore our courses

 Staying ahead of the game with Nina Morrison

 Learn how studying a Bachelor of Exercise and Sport Science at Deakin has helped AFLW star Nina Morrison transform her future.

 At the School of Exercise and Nutrition Sciences, we know that to be completely 'job ready' you need to know how to apply your skills in the real world.
 To prepare you for your chosen career, you'll have plenty of opportunities to experience the workplace and even study abroad.

 Our teaching and research is driven by the need to improve nutrition and promote physical activity.
 Without such strategies we face an increased risk of serious health conditions like heart disease, diabetes and cancer.

 At our Geelong Waurn Ponds Campus, students, researchers and the public can use our 3D GAIT lab.
 It features world-first equipment, including a treadmill hooked up to a 3D motion capture system.
 The lab feeds into the world's largest database of scientific 3D biomechanical walking and running data.

 At the Geelong Waurn Ponds Campus, Deakin has world-class sport facilities to help athletes advance their skills.

-The school hosts five research centres and units:
+The school hosts several research centres and units: